 April 2018 – at last some information about a few firms!

 There is now a small amount of light on the subject.
 A new service called The Insolvency Panel (TIP) is being set up.
-It isn’t operational yet, but TIP has published the names of the first IVA firms to join their approved panel:
+It isn’t operational yet (UPDATE: TIP went live in 2019), but TIP has published the names of the first IVA firms to join their approved panel:

 TIP asked these firms to give details of their IVA failure rates for IVAs started in 2015 and 2016, so this could be compared with the Insolvency Service data.